benbkk/hub3c.com/readme.md

 ## If anyone should be intereted to clone and see how it works ##

-1. git clone this repo
+1. git clone this repo - `git clone
-2. cd to the git repo
 3. `npm install`
 4. `bower install`
 5. `gulp serve`

-## Sorry, I'm not interested with all node stuff.
+## Sorry, I'm not interested in all these **js** and **ruby** and all that **frontend** stuff.
+I think it's overkill for what I need.
 Can I just copy paste your html & css? ##

-Sure.
-Please browse the repo and find **_dist** folder.
+Sure, in fact at the end of the day, that's the purpose of all these - to provide everyone with a working solution.
+You can find the compiled **_dist** folder.
 This is the compiled files.
 Beware though, you might get unexpected results.

-## Thanks everyone I hope this could be a new standard for us in prototyping ##
+## Thanks everyone! ##